AngheloDeArroz/RRJ_Watch/README.md

 🐟 RRJ Watch: Smart Aquarium Monitoring & Automation App

 A smart Flutter-based mobile application for real-time monitoring and automation of fish aquariums.
-Built for **RRJ Watch** as part of our capstone project, the app allows remote monitoring of water quality, automated feeding control, and pH balancing—all integrated with Firebase for real-time data updates and scheduling.
+The app allows remote monitoring of water quality, automated feeding control, and pH balancing.
+All integrated with Firebase for real-time data updates and scheduling.

 ---
 📱 Features